EXPLAINER-The poisoning of former Russian double agent Sergei Skripal

 The pair had no visible injuries and were taken to Salisbury District Hospital, where they are in critical condition.

-CCTV footage carried by British media showed a woman and a older man walking near the bench where Skripal was found.
-It was not clear who they are or whether they are linked to the case.

-A police officer who responded to the incident is in hospital.
-He is now able to talk though his condition remains serious, interior minister Amber Rudd said on Thursday.

 Counter-terrorism police took control of the investigation on March 6.
-Rudd said Britain would work out who was behind the attack and respond robustly.

-Britain’s top counter-terrorism officer, Mark Rowley, said Skripal had been exposed to a nerve agent.
-The agent had been identified but he declined to give any more details about it.

-“This is being treated as a major incident involving attempted murder by administration of a nerve agent,” Rowley said.
-“I can also confirm that we believe the two people originally who became unwell were targeted specifically.”

-There was no evidence of a wider threat to public safety, he said.
+On Monday, Prime Minister Theresa May said the couple had been poisoned with a military-grade nerve agent and it was “highly likely” that Russia was responsible.

+She gave Moscow until midnight on Tuesday to provide an explanation or warned it would face “extensive measures”.

+The Skripals were poisoned with a substance that was part of the Novichok group of nerve agents developed by the Soviet Union’s military in the 1970s and 80s, May told parliament.

+Novichok agents are believed to be five to 10 times more lethal than more commonly known nerve agents VX and sarin poison gases.

-Samples from the scene are being tested at Porton Down, Britain’s military research laboratory.
-In Salisbury, some police investigators wore chemical and biological protection suits.
+In Salisbury, some police investigators wore chemical and biological protection suits and areas where the Skripals are known to have visited have been sealed off.

+A police officer, Detective Sergeant Nick Bailey who was one of the first to respond to the incident, is in serious but stable condition in hospital where senior officers say he is making good progress.

+British health officials have said there was only a limited risk to the public.
+However, hundreds of people who visited the city’s Zizzi restaurant or the Bishop’s Mill pub were told to wash their clothes after traces of the substance used to attack Skripal were found at both sites.

 Nerve agents are small molecules based on phosphorus that interfere with nerve transmission, said Andrea Sella, professor of inorganic chemistry at University College London.